 The Commonwealth Government announced a new HomeBuilder Grant (Grant) to provide economic support during the Coronavirus pandemic.

-The Grant is available to eligible owner-occupiers (including first home buyers) with a Grant of $25,000 to build a new home or substantially renovate an existing home.
+The Grant is available to eligible owner-occupiers (including first home buyers) with a Grant of $25,000 for contracts entered into between 4 June 2020 to 31 December 2020 and $15,000 for contracts entered into between 1 January 2021 to 31 March 2021, to build a new home or substantially renovate an existing home.

 - We will be delaying assessments for General Rates, Land Tax and Land Rent by up to three weeks for the first three quarters of 2020-21.
 The City Centre Marketing Levy annual charge will also be delayed by 3 weeks.